Dr Morton's Terms and Conditions

 - 2.5.
 Dr Morton's is pleased to provide follow up medical advice to address any side effects and other issues arising from treatment and Customers are encouraged to provide feedback.

 - 2.6.
 Where a Customer is registered with a General Practitioner ("Registered GP") in the UK and agrees, Dr Morton's will endeavour to keep the Customer's Registered GP informed of significant consultations or prescriptions by sending a copy of the Doctor's note of the consultation with the Customer to the Registered GP.
-If the Customer has not authorised Dr Morton's to inform their GP or has not provided the current contact details, the Customer should inform their Registered GP.
+If the Customer has not authorised Dr Morton's to inform their GP or has not provided the current contact details, the Doctor may decline to provide Services.
+The Doctor may override a Customers instruction not to inform the Customers Registered GP when following GMC guidance on Confidentiality, especially when Customer or Public Safety may be at risk.
 It is the Customer's responsibility in any event to inform their Registered GP of any medical treatment prescribed by Dr Morton's.

 3. Partner Pharmacy